Hieromon/AutoConnect/mkdocs/faq.md

 ## <i class="fa fa-question-circle"></i> I cannot see the custom Web page.

-If the sketch is correct, a JSON syntax error may have occurred.
+If the Sketch is correct, a JSON syntax error may have occurred.
 In this case, activate the [AC_DEBUG](faq.md#3-turn-on-the-debug-log-options) and rerun.
 If you take the message of JSON syntax error, the [Json Assistant](https://arduinojson.org/v5/assistant/) helps syntax checking.
 This online tool is provided by the author of ArduinoJson and is most consistent for the AutoConnect.

 ## <i class="fa fa-question-circle"></i> Saved credentials are wrong or lost.